 Armando I. Bengochea

-After completing his undergraduate education with an independent major in social and political philosophy at the University of Pennsylvania, Mr. Bengochea earned a PhD in politics at Princeton University where he wrote a political philosophy dissertation on Tocqueville.
-From 1986-2006, he worked as an undergraduate academic dean at Brown University, where he served as dean of freshman studies and associate dean of the college.
-In 2002, Mr. Bengochea helped create, launched, and then oversaw the university’s First Year Seminar program.
-Throughout his 20-year tenure at Brown, Mr. Bengochea was charged with monitoring the academic and social well-being of Latino undergraduates across all four undergraduate classes.
+After completing his undergraduate education at the University of Pennsylvania, Mr. Bengochea earned a PhD in politics at Princeton University where he wrote a political philosophy dissertation on Tocqueville.
+From 1986–2006, he worked at Brown University where he served as dean of freshman studies and associate dean of the college.
+In 2002, Mr. Bengochea helped create, launched, and then oversaw the university’s First Year Seminar program and for many years had oversight of signature academic advising initiatives and related curricular programs.
+As part of these roles Mr. Bengochea planned and participated in many programs and initiatives in support of students of color.
+Throughout his 20-year career at Brown, he was charged with monitoring the academic and social well-being of Latino/a undergraduates across all four undergraduate classes.

-In 2006, Mr. Bengochea was appointed dean of the college and senior diversity officer at Connecticut College.
-At Connecticut College, Mr. Bengochea planned and executed with the chief academic officer a successful and rapid diversification of the faculty.
+From 2006–2012 Mr. Bengochea was dean of the college at Connecticut College, serving as the chief academic support, student affairs and diversity officer of the college.
+During that period Mr. Bengochea planned and executed with the chief academic officer a successful and rapid diversification of the faculty.
 He was also a founding member of the Liberal Arts Diversity Officers (LADO) group.